Rookie Alejandro Kirk has HR, 4 hits, Jays beat Yankees 11-5

 BUFFALO, N.Y.
 (AP) — Rookie Alejandro Kirk became the first catcher 21 or younger since Johnny Bench with at least four hits that included two for extra bases, and the Toronto Blue Jays beat the Yankees 11-5 Monday night to drop New York 1 1/2 games behind Minnesota for home-field advantage in the first round of the playoffs.

 Kirk, who played at Class A last season and made his debut Sept.
-12, singled in the third off Michael King, double in the fourth against Jonathan Loaisiga, single in the fifth off Nick Nelson and hit an opposite-field homer to right in seventh off Chad Green for his first four-hit game.
-Bench accomplished the feat as part of a five-hit game at Philadelphia on Aug.
+12, singled in the third off Michael King, doubled in the fourth against Jonathan Loaisiga, singled in the fifth off Nick Nelson and hit an opposite-field homer to right in seventh off Chad Green for his first four-hit game.

+“He’s always looking for a pitch to hit, and he did that today,” Blue Jays manager Charlie Montoyo said.

+Bench accomplished the feat as part of a five-hit game for Cincinnati at Philadelphia on Aug.
 3, 1969, according to STATS.

-Randal Grichuk hit is first homer since Aug.
+Randal Grichuk hit his first homer since Aug.
 28 and drove in two runs for the Blue Jays.

 New York had won 10 straight before Sunday’s 10-2 loss at Fenway Park.
 The Yankees allowed 10 or more runs in back-to-back games for the first time since July 25 and 26, 2019 against Boston and lost for the third time in four games this year against the Blue Jays in Buffalo.
-Center fielder Aaron Hicks had trouble with the lights and allowed a fly ball to drop between himself and right fielder Aaron Judge.
+Center fielder Aaron Hicks had trouble with the sky and the lights and allowed a fly ball to drop between himself and right fielder Aaron Judge.

 New York (31-23) dropped 4 1/2 games behind Tampa Bay (36-19) for the AL East lead.
 The Yankees are in position to be the fifth seed in the playoffs and would play at Minnesota (33-22).

+Judge also said he sees no reason for concern as the postseason approaches.

+“The guys are still competing,” Judge said.
+“That’s all you can ask for.”

-Vladimir Guerrero Jr. had three hits and three RBIs while Teoscar Hernandez and Bo Bichette each drove in a pair as the Blue Jays (28-26) won their second straight following a season-worst six-game losing streak.
-Toronto is on track to be the No. 8 seed and open the playoffs at the Rays,.
+Vladimir Guerrero Jr. had three hits and three RBIs while Teoscar Hernández and Bo Bichette each drove in a pair as the Blue Jays (28-26) won their second straight following a season-worst, six-game losing streak.
+Toronto is on track to be the No. 8 seed and open the playoffs at the Rays.

+“They did a lot of their damage with two strikes,” manager Aaron Boone said.
+“The inability to put guys away tonight really cost us.”

 King (1-2) gave up five runs and five hits in 2 2/3 innings.
 Eight of 10 batters reached against Loaisiga, including one on a catcher’s interference call on Gary Sánchez.
 Loaisiga asked that a rosin bag be brought to the mound with the bases loaded.
+Boone said he would speak to Loaisiga to make sure he hadn’t needed the rosin bag sooner in that inning.

 Blue Jays right-hander Matt Shoemaker was activated off the injured list before the game to make his first appearance since Aug.
 21 at Tampa Bay.
 He allowed one run and three hits in three innings.